tito300/scroll-dom-animation/README.md

 animate(Array[elementToAnimate])

 ```
-To animate multiple selectors you can provide multiple selectors in an array.
+To animate multiple selectors you can wrap them in an array and provide this array as an argument.
 Check the example below:

 #### Example
 ```